fssa-batch3/utchikanna.neelakandan__web_project/README.md

-Scenario 1: Successfully view product/item details
+Scenario 1: Successfully view movie details

 Steps: Log in as a buyer.